 Budiwati Angkasa - The Early Years

-JambiJet was founded by Budiwati Angkasa, the eldest daughter of the powerful industrialist Santoso Angkasa, the wealthiest person in Southeast Asia.
-Born in Jambi, Ms Angkasa grew up in the Indonesian capital city of Jakarta, and attended university at UCLA in Los Angeles, California USA, where she graduated with an MBA degree in 1996.
+JambiJet was founded by Budiwati Angkasa, the eldest daughter of the powerful Indonesian industrialist Santoso Angkasa, the wealthiest person in Southeast Asia.
+Born in Jambi City, Ms Angkasa grew up in the Indonesian capital city of Jakarta, and went on to attend university at UCLA in Los Angeles, California USA, where she graduated with an MBA degree in 1996.

-Instead of returning to Indonesia to work for her father’s industrial conglomerates, Ms Angkasa stayed in the US and went to work for the American low cost carrier CalJet.
+Instead of returning to Indonesia to work for one of her father’s industrial conglomerates, Ms Angkasa stayed in the US and instead went to work for the American low cost carrier CalJet.
 She had originally planned to work at CalJet for perhaps 3-5 years to gain some airline management experience, then return to Indonesia to take a higher ranking position there.
-However, she ended up staying with CalJet for 16 years, and by 2011 at age 42 she became the company CFO (chief financial officer).
+However, she ended up staying with CalJet for 16 years, and by 2011 at age 42 she had risen to become the company Chief Financial Officer (CFO).

 Startup

-JambiJet began operations on 15 April 2013, with flights initially running between Jambi-DJB and Jakarta-CGK, Surabaya-SUB, and Singapore-SIN.
-The airline added other routes over time as more aircraft were brought into the fleet, so that by 2016 the company was flying to about 15 destinations around Indonesia from Jambi-DJB, plus international flights to Singapore-SIN and Kuala Lumpur-KUL.
+JambiJet began operations on 15 April 2013, with flights initially running between Jambi-DJB «» Jakarta-CGK, Jambi-DJB «» Surabaya-SUB, and Jambi-DJB «» Singapore-SIN.
+The airline added other routes over time as more aircraft were brought into the fleet, such that by 2016 the company was flying to about 15 destinations within Indonesia from Jambi-DJB, plus an international route between Jambi-DJB «» Kuala Lumpur-KUL.

 Acquisition of Elang Air

-In 2016, Surabaya-based Elang Air found itself unable to pay its employees salary or benefits for three straight months. by December 2016 most of the company’s pilots and cabin crewmembers had resigned en masse, and after nearly 40 years Elang Air was forced to shut down due to serious cash flow problems.
+In 2016, Surabaya-based Elang Air found itself unable to pay its employees salary or benefits for three straight months.
+By December 2016 most of the company’s pilots and cabin crewmembers had resigned en masse, and after nearly 40 years Elang Air was forced to shut down.

 Acquisition of Nilai Air

-In October 2018, a 2nd Indonesia airline, a 50 year old legacy carrier named Nilai Air, abruptly found itself in severe financial straits and was forced to cease operations.
+In October 2018, a 2nd Indonesia airline, a 50 year old legacy carrier named Nilai Air, abruptly found itself in severe financial straits as well, and was forced to cease operations.
 This time, Ms Angkasa used her own financing and quickly acquired ownership of the Jakarta-based Nilai Air.
-By May 2019 the company had merged the former Nilai Air Jakarta base into a 3rd (and still more profitable) hub for JambiJet, making Jakarta-CGK JambiJet’s most prestigious hub.
+By May 2019 the airline remade the former Nilai Air Jakarta-CGK base into its 3rd (and still more profitable) hub for JambiJet, thereby making Jakarta-CGK JambiJet’s most prestigious hub.

 Nilai Air’s route network was extensive, but it was entirely domestic in nature.
-So JambiJet added several international routes to destinations picked up from JambiJet’s previous 2017 acquisition of Elang Air.
-This added flights from Jakarta-CGK to Bangkok-BKK, Ho Chi Minh City-SGN, Kuala Lumpur-KUL, Manila-MNL and Singapore-SIN.
+So JambiJet added several international routes to destinations picked up from the previous acquisition of Elang Air.
+This added routes connecting Jakarta-CGK «» Bangkok-BKK, Jakarta-CGK «» Ho Chi Minh City-SGN, Jakarta-CGK «» Kuala Lumpur-KUL, Jakarta-CGK «» Manila-MNL and Jakarta-CGK «» Singapore-SIN.

 Covid 19 Response